poetic/ember-fryctoria/README.md

 1. <del>Perf, cached jobs in syncer</del>
 1. <del>Namespace all custome stuff or put them into functions</del>

+1. TODO: preserve the local and remote id lookup table, since it is possible when we get online, the user is using findById and the id is generated.
+   Also, we should check the id in the url and change ids.

 1. Add a blueprint(initializer) to handle syncer error
 1. TODO: write test to make sure belongsTo and hasMany works
 1. TODO: remove deprecations